Popup-Meeting-Rooms-Project/IoT/README.md

 Contains the files that are compiled to run on a microcontroller.

-The microcontroller is an ESP32(-S2), and the PIR motion detector is a [edit this pls].
+The microcontroller is an ESP32(-S2), and the PIR motion detector can be selected
+from variety of different options depending on availability of detectors.
+Contraints for selecting PIR are:
++ around 120 degrees field of view
++ operating voltage either 3,3V or 5V
++ output signal voltage 3,3V.

+Adjustability is ootional.   [edit this pls].

 ## constants.h